-- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > System Tools > System Log. - 3.
 In the Save Log section, click MAIL LOG. - 4.
 Enter the information required:

-- 1) Email From: Enter the email address used for sending the system log. - 2) Select Require Password. - Tips: Generally, Require Password should be selected if the login of the mailbox requires username and password. - 3) Username: Enter the email address used for sending the system log. - 4) Email Password: Enter the password to login the sender's email address. - 5) SMTP Server: Enter the SMTP server address. - 6) Email To: Enter the recipient's email address, which can be the same as or different from the sender's email address. - 7) Select Mail Log Automatically. - Tips: The router will send the system log to the designated email address if this option is enabled. - 8) Frequency: This determines how often the recipient will receive the system log .
+- 1) Email From: Enter the email address used for sending the system log. - 2) Select Require Password. - Tips: Generally, Require Password should be selected if the login of the mailbox requires username and password. - 3) Username: Enter the email address used for sending the system log. - 4) Email Password: Enter the password to login the sender's email address. - 5) SMTP Server: Enter the SMTP server address. - Tips: SMTP server is available for users in most webmail systems.
+For example, the SMTP server address of Hotmail is smtp-mail.outlook.com. - 6) Email To: Enter the recipient's email address, which can be the same as or different from the sender's email address. - 7) Select Mail Log Automatically. - Tips: The router will send the system log to the designated email address if this option is enabled. - 8) Frequency: This determines how often the recipient will receive the system log.
 5. Click SAVE.

-13. 8.
+15. 8.
 Test the Network Connectivity